KANGAROOS AT RISK

 • NSW Agriculture data has found that kangaroo shooters "fully intending to shoot in the head" under agency observation will injure but fail to kill and retrieve 1-2 kangaroos each shoot.[2]
 This can be extrapolated to hundreds of thousands of kangaroos suffering horrific gunshot injuries over the decades, with shooting occurring every night across Australia.

 • Buckshot kangaroos are also finding their way into kangaroo meat processors “causing huge problems for meat processors”.[3]
-This raises serious questions about the lack of regulatory oversight, where kangaroos are increasingly being shot and wounded by (non-commercial) shooters before being commercially shot and supplied by shooters to processors.
+This raises serious questions about the lack of regulatory oversight, where kangaroos are increasingly being shot and wounded before being commercially shot and supplied by shooters to processors.

 Joeys